steve1316/ok-czn-english/README.md

 ### Story Mode (Semi-Auto)
 - **Auto Dialogue**: skips story dialogue
-- **Manual Mode Switching**: hand back to Sortie or Chaos mode for battles and chaos stages
+- **Manual Mode Switching**: start Sortie by hand for battle stages, Chaos for chaos stages
+- **Battle teams**: configured by hand in this mode

-### Buying and Keeping
+### Cards and Equipment
-- **Leave a priority list empty and the bot fills it in** from what is on screen, taking only Unique and Legend cards and equipment, and skipping a card no one on your team could hold.
-A list you configure always wins.
+- **An empty priority list is filled in** from the screen, taking only Unique and Legend
-- **Your build preset's pins are honoured.** Where a card screen offers something your preset marked, the pick is made from the pinned cards alone.
-A screen with nothing pinned, or everything pinned, is left as it was.
+- **Build preset pins are honoured** wherever a card screen offers something your preset marked
-- **A Mythic piece is never passed over** for a configured one, and is only offered to a combatant with room for it, since the client allows one Mythic each.
+- **A Mythic piece is never passed over**, and only goes to a combatant with room for one
-- **A piece your priority list does not name goes to the combatant the client marks "Recommended"**, instead of to whoever happens to be first.
+- **An unlisted piece goes to the combatant the client marks "Recommended"**
-- **Generated equipment is only bought on a spree** - once a shop visit opens with enough credits in hand, and only for a slot standing empty - so a run does not spend itself replacing gear it is already wearing.
+- **Generated equipment is bought only on a spree**, and only for a slot standing empty

-### Notifications
+### Everywhere
+- **Narration Screens**: advances the Global client's cutscenes in Chaos and Sortie
-- **Windows notifications** when a run starts, when one finishes (with the floor reached and the running score), and when the bot has been stuck on one screen for a minute.
+- **Notifications**: a Windows toast when a run starts, finishes, or sticks on one screen for a minute

-### Config Export & Import
-- **Export**: encodes the current mode's configuration as a text code you can share
+- **Config Export & Import**: share a mode's settings as a text code (upstream's config upload is removed)
-- **Import**: applies a shared configuration code, across versions

-> [!NOTE]
-> Upstream's config upload and popular-config browser are **removed** in this fork.
-The pool is the upstream CN
-> community's, so a Global client's card and combatant names match nothing in it.
+- **Resolutions**: 1920x1080, 1600x900, 1280x720 and other 16:9 sizes
+- **Background Mode**: runs while the game window is minimized or obscured

 ### Settings

-Every setting is named and described in English, and each mode expands in place.

 <img src="docs/images/settings.png" alt="Chaos Mode expanded, showing its settings with English names and descriptions" />

+Every setting is named and described in English, and each season's settings fold behind their own header.

-- **Names are picked from a list, not typed.** Cards, equipment and combatants come from the client's own localization data, so a typo cannot silently stop a setting matching.
-Long lists gain a search box.
+- **Names are picked from a list, not typed**, so a typo cannot silently stop a setting matching
-- **Hover an option to see its in-game effect and base values.** Attack figures are the card's base coefficient, not the damage a particular Combatant would deal.
-Search matches names only.
+- **Hover an option** for its in-game effect and base values
-- **Switching to this build re-seeds these settings once.** Upstream ships one Chinese player's build as the defaults, and those names can never match English OCR.
-Route Priority is the exception and keeps its original values, since those are internal labels rather than text read off the screen.
-- **Each season's settings fold away.** Season 3's Persona settings and Season 4's Desire setting sit behind collapsible headers, so the settings you change every run are not buried among them.
+- **Switching to this build re-seeds the defaults once**, since upstream's are Chinese names OCR cannot match

 <img src="docs/images/option_picker.png" alt="The card picker, searching a list of options with one card's effect shown on hover" />

-### General
-- **Narration Screens**: advances the Global client's cutscenes in Chaos and Sortie, by switching on the game's own auto-advance where that button can be reached and tapping through where it cannot.
-Upstream has no handler for these, so a run that reached one used to sit there until it was stopped by hand
-- **Tasks Tab**: the Info table is drawn in reading order, names your team above the equipment it is wearing, and shows every row from the moment a run starts rather than filling in over the first few seconds
-- **Resolutions**: 1920x1080, 1600x900, 1280x720 and other 16:9 sizes
-- **Background Mode**: runs while the game window is minimized or obscured
-- **Clients**: Global (English) is this fork's focus.
-Simplified and Traditional Chinese still work, including Android emulators, via each mode's Game Language setting

-## Usage Guide

-1. **Global client**: nothing to set.
-Game Language already defaults to English, and the game text itself is handled by the reverse OCR catalog described below.
-2. **Chinese clients**: set Game Language to Simplified or Traditional Chinese in the mode you use.
-3. **Auto Battle**: card play reads the keybinds, so enable shortcut key display in the game's settings.
-4. **Chaos Manifestation**: turn on the game's own auto-battle and auto-story options.
-5. **Story Mode**: start Sortie Mode by hand for battle stages and Chaos Mode for chaos stages.
-Battle teams are configured manually.

 ## Troubleshooting

-1. **Clicks do nothing**: run the app as Administrator.
-The game is elevated, and Windows blocks input sent to it from a normal process.
+1. **Clicks do nothing**: run as Administrator.
-2. **Antivirus**: add the install directory to your antivirus exceptions, Windows Defender included.
+2. **Antivirus**: add the install directory to your exceptions, Windows Defender included.
-3. **Display settings**: turn off graphics card filters and sharpening, use the game's default brightness, and disable overlays that draw on the game window.
+3. **Display**: turn off graphics card filters and sharpening, use the game's default brightness, and disable overlays that draw on the game window.
-4. **Resolution**: make sure the game is running at a 16:9 aspect ratio.
+4. **Resolution**: run the game at a 16:9 aspect ratio.
 5. **Version**: check you are on the latest release.

 ---